Dental Retainers Lab from China

 • Do not drink anything other than water while wearing braces.

-• Do not leave the braces on your body during contact sports.
+• Do not wear retainers during contact sports.
 Wear a mouthguard.

-• Don’t swim with braces in your mouth.
+• Don’t swim with retainers in your mouth.
 You may have difficulty finding it if it falls out of your mouth.
-Additionally, chlorinated water can damage materials.
+Also, chlorinated water can damage materials.

 • Don’t expect a pair of braces to last a lifetime.
-While proper care and maintenance can prolong their life, when they’re too damaged, you’ll want to ask your orthodontist for a new one.
+Proper care and maintenance can prolong their life.
+When they’re too damaged, you’ll need a new one.

 If you forget to wear a dental retainer, you can wear it for a few days throughout the day to realign your teeth.
 You may experience pain when your teeth are rearranged.
 If you are unable to push your braces into place or do not fit properly, please call our office as soon as possible.

-If you wear a fixed retainer, you’ll want to avoid most of the same foods as wearing braces.
+If you wear a fixed retainer, you’ll need to avoid most of the same foods as wearing braces.
 Some of these include, but are not limited to:

 • Chewing gum